iris1901/CUNA/README.md

   --reference ${INPUT_DIR}/CUNA/train_models/reference_genome/GRCh38.fa \
   ${INPUT_DIR}/CUNA/simulate_scripts/dna.pod5 > ${INPUT_DIR}/CUNA/simulate_scripts/bam_files/dna.bam
 ```
+The resulting BAM files provide a precise alignment between the raw signal and the basecalled sequence.
+This correlation enables the accurate localization of each base’s signal segment using the move table.

 ## Step 1: Simulate Ancient DNA from POD5

-Before simulating uracil insertions, you can explore the characteristics of the raw signals in the DNA and RNA POD5 files.
+(Optional) Before simulating uracil insertions, you can explore the characteristics of the raw signals in the DNA and RNA POD5 files.
 This helps validate signal consistency and understand nucleotide-specific patterns prior to resampling or insertion.

-We use a helper script (estatistics.py) that extracts base-level statistics from both DNA and RNA sources, and generates a CSV summary.
+We use a helper script (statistics.py) that extracts base-level statistics from both DNA and RNA sources, and generates a CSV summary.

 ```bash
 python ${INPUT_DIR}/CUNA/simulate_scripts/statistics.py \